-- Obtain competitive information only through legal and ethical means. - Delete or destroy competitive information that you receive without authorization. - Never contact a competitor regarding their confidential information. - Respect the obligations of others to keep competitive information known to them as confidential. - Do not induce or receive competitive confidential information of other companies (such as customer pricing information). - Make sure that third parties acting on our behalf live up to our standards. - Do not disclose or utilize suppliers' non-public pricing information.
+- Obtain competitive information only through legal and ethical means. - Delete or destroy competitive information that you receive without authorization. - Never contact a competitor regarding their confidential information. - Respect the obligations of others to keep competitive information known to them as confidential. - Do not induce or receive competitive confidential information of other companies.

+- Make sure that third parties acting on our behalf live up to our standards. - Do not disclose or utilize suppliers' non-public pricing information.